 The eBBM Suite

 In February of this year, we announced the eBBM Suite, which will become a family of services and products tailored to meet the needs of enterprises.
-We released the first solution, BBM Protected, in June.
+We released the first solution, BBM Enterprise (formerly known as BBM Protected), in June.
 It adds enterprise-grade encryption to BBM chats, protecting data in transit, and allowing enterprise employees to take advantage of all the productivity-boosting benefits of mobile messaging in the workplace.
 There are more great collaboration tools on the way.

 I wrote this post to address the question of how we’re monetizing BBM.
 After providing the survey of our plans and all the opportunities in this growth market, perhaps a more pertinent question is how are we NOT monetizing BBM.
 (Well, OK, we’re not jumping into the DJ channel….)
 Still, this is a wide-open field right now.